-It’s an ethos that’s reflected in their wine list (on pour in its first week was Murdoch Hill, Koerner and Porter's own Mazi Wines).
-The same goes for the cocktail list, which is comprised mostly of classics.
-The Strawberry East Side (gin, cocchi blanco, lemon, sugar, cucumber, strawberry and lime) has proved popular so far.
+It’s an ethos that’s reflected in the wine and cocktail list, the latter of which is composed mostly of house variations on classic drinks.
 For people who know their wine – or want to know more – a wine wall displays the higher-end drops available.

 The venue, which sits in the former Saha site (whose owners moved location after a kitchen fire in late 2019), doesn’t reveal much about its previous life.
-The formerly bright, airy interior has made way for a sleek space – designed by interior architect Georgie Shepherd – with dark blue timber, terrazzo benches, mustard bar stools and brown tiles.
+The formerly bright, airy interior has been transformed into a sleek space with dark blue timber, terrazzo benches, mustard bar stools and brown tiles.

-Although one wall still divides the space, a few others have been removed to make way for a main seating area.
-On quieter nights, a fabric partition can be pulled across to create a more intimate bar setting – which is ideal for interactions between staff and customers.
+On quieter nights, a fabric partition is pulled across the main seating area to create a more intimate bar setting.
 In the warm months, the driveway adjoining the building becomes a laneway of sorts with outdoor seating.